BA parent IAG keen to buy Air Europa; partners with Qatar Airways

 The Australian authorities received the application for the codeshare on January 6, 2020.The two carriers were asking for approval to codeshare nine routes from the United Kingdom to Australia, with a stop in Doha, Qatar, excluding Sydney Airport (SYD), as a destination or origin point.

 British Airways and Qatar Airways had highlighted that the nine routes are highly competitive.
 Airlines like Qantas and Emirates, Etihad and Virgin Australia, are also sharing their flight numbers on flights from Australia to Europe.
-Furthermore, such airlines as China Southern, China Airlines and Singapore Airlines offer passengers to transit via their hubs to Europe and vice-versa.
+Furthermore, such airlines as China Southern, China Airlines and Singapore Airlines (SIA1) (SINGY) offer passengers to transit via their hubs to Europe and vice-versa.